darkrwe/elastic-archiver/README.md

 ## Create ROLE POLICY

-step1: create `role-policy.json` file as like below:
+create `role-policy.json` file as like below using file editor:

  {
   "Version": "2012-10-17",